Land & People

 Year Entered by BMM2015

 Since the mid 1990s, Bibles International (BI) has been translating Scripture for language groups in Myanmar.
 Initially contacts were made through the Bibles International India Society, which is in close proximity to the India/Myanmar border.
 Although Myanmar is considered a “closed country” in some respects, BI personnel have not experienced difficulty in traveling to Myanmar and conducting literacy and translation workshops.
 Some regions that were closed to westerners are now open.
 In 2006, the Bibles International Myanmar Society was formed.
-To date, Bibles International has published five New Testaments for Myanmar.
-They are currently working on three additional New Testament projects and three complete Bible projects, as well as two literacy projects.
+Bibles International has published several complete Bibles and New Testaments for Myanmar and is implementing several literacy projects.

-Plans are underway to build a translation center in the capital city of Yangon, which would contain the offices of the Bibles International Myanmar Society and also serve as a guest house for Bible translation consultants, translators, and visitors.
+A translation center in the capital city of Yangon was dedicated in 2017.
+It contains the Bibles International Myanmar Society offices and also serves as a conference center and guest house for Bible translation consultants, translators, and visitors.
 There remain a significant number of language groups in this country that still need reliable Scriptures.

 Personnel with linguistic, literacy, or Bible translation backgrounds are needed to serve as consultants for current and future translation projects.
 It is also possible to double as teachers in the various Bible schools in the Yangon region.

 To learn about opportunities in Myanmar, visit Bibles International's website: www.biblesint.org.